Holographic entanglement negativity for a single subsystem in conformal field theories with a conserved charge: Holographic entanglement negativity for dual to -RN

-We once again take note that the holographic entanglement negativity computed in eq.\@ \eqref{eq_hen_ext_hd_largeCP} for the large chemical potential regime is purely dependent on the area of the appropriate entangling surface, due to the elimination of the volume dependent thermal contribution described in eq.\@ \eqref{eq_hen_hee_rel_ext_hd_largeCP}, which agrees with quantum information theory expectations.
-Furthermore the universality of the relation in eq.\@ \eqref{eq_hen_hee_rel_ext_hd_largeCP} substantiates the construction in \cite{Chaturvedi:2016rcn} as earlier.
+We once again note that the holographic entanglement negativity computed in eq.\@ \eqref{ehenhdexlcp} for the large chemical potential regime is purely dependent on the area of the appropriate entangling surface, due to the elimination of the volume dependent {\it ``thermal''} contribution to the leading order described in eq.\@ \eqref{ehenheehdexlcp}, which agrees with quantum information theory expectations and substantiates the holographic construction in \cite{Chaturvedi:2016rcn} as earlier.